 "Those who will not hear, must feel."

 Walking benefits are not just for those with raised blood sugar, of course.
-Every woman in particular should be enjoying a regular stroll, and there's strong research showing how fast you walk is directly related to how long you will live; and whether you may in the future suffer from diabetes osteoporosis.
+Every woman in particular should be enjoying a regular stroll, and there's strong research showing how fast you walk is directly related to how long you will live; and whether you may in the future suffer from diabetes osteoporosis and blindness.

 Stronger bones is just one feature of the many walking benefits.